apollo

 In essence, a cataract is an ailment of the eye that causes the lenses to fog, causing significant vision loss.
 The condition typically develops over time and needs to be surgically removed to restore vision.
 A cataract occurs most commonly in older people who might not realize it until the fogging starts hindering vision.

 Let's break down how the eye works to understand the condition better.
 Light passes through the lens, which is situated behind the iris.
-The light that passes through the lens reaches the retina, which converts the light into signals and passes it to the brain.
+The light that passes through the lens reaches the retina, which converts it into signals and passes it to the brain.

 If a person develops a cataract, the protein formation on the lens turns it opaque and does not allow a clear image to reach the retina.
 As a result, incomplete signals are sent to the brain, hindering vision.
 The eye loses its ability to focus on the light, causing vision loss.
 The amount of vision loss depends on the size and location of the cataract.